-Item Inspection Check If Inspection is not Passed Screwed connections Check all connections, such as backrests and wheels, for tight fit.
+Item Inspection Check Screwed connections Check all connections, such as backrests and wheels, for tight fit.
 Contact your provider.
 Signal horn Check for correct function.
 Contact your provider.
 Lighting system Check that all lights, such as turn indicators, head lamps and tail lights, are functioning correctly.
 Contact your provider.
-Batteries Make sure batteries are charged.
-Refer to user manual provided with your remote for a description of Battery Charge Indicator.
-Charge the batteries (refer to 7.2.3 Charging Batteries, page 46).
+Battery box locking system Check to ensure that the battery box locking system is functioning correctly.
+Locking pins must be completely engaged in the holes provided for them (see chapter 8.4 Transporting Mobility Device Without Occupant, page 88).
+Contact your provider.
+Batteries Make sure the batteries are charged.
+See the user manual provided with your remote for a description of the battery charge indicator.
+Charge the batteries (see chapter 7.2.3 Charging Batteries, page 79).